Adiabatic Error Cancellation in Berry Phase Estimation: Adiabatic Perturbation Theory

 \section{Adiabatic Perturbation Theory}

 In this appendix we review the adiabatic perturbation theory (APT) developed by Rigolin, Ortiz, and Ponce~\cite{RigolinOrtizPonce2008}, adapted to the notation of the main text.
-The APT provides systematic $1/T$ corrections to the adiabatic approximation via purely algebraic recursion relations, without recourse to differential equations.
+The APT provides systematic $1/T$ corrections to the adiabatic approximation via recursion relations that reduce each order to explicit quadratures, without solving any differential equations.

 Let $H(s)$ be a smooth family of Hamiltonians for $s\in[0,1]$ with $H(0)=H(1)$.
 For each $s$, let $E_n(s)$ and $\ket{n(s)}$ denote the $n$-th instantaneous eigenvalue and eigenstate, with the ground state $\ket{\psi(s)}=\ket{0(s)}$ assumed non-degenerate for all~$s$.
 We define